 For those who have submitted their lives to God, turning their lives around in repentance, there is no fear of the Second Death—eternal death in the Lake of Fire.

-It is amazing to consider that, despite the fact that every human being will face death, so very few take the time to contemplate it, much less prepare for it.
-In covering the comparisons in Ecclesiastes 7:1-4, John Ritenbaugh surveys the Bible's attitude toward death, particularly its insistence that we should allow the reality of death to change our approach to life.
+Ecclesiastes 7:1-4 highlight the Bible's attitude toward death, particularly its insistence that we allow the reality of death to change our approach to life.

 Since the church no longer keeps the Passover with the slaughter of a lamb, we miss important and poignant details that could enhance our observance.
-The author uses a personal experience with two ewes as a springboard to explain greater, spiritual lessons.

 What purpose does the Third Resurrection serve?
 Is it just so God can punish the incorrigible?
 Does it play a part in OUR salvation?

 Enoch was translated that he should not see death.
 Elijah went up by a whirlwind into heaven.
-Yet the Bible reveals they are not in heaven today!
-Here's the astounding truth.
+Yet the Bible shows they are not in heaven now!
+Here is what happened.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.